 The following section will outline each cost associated with buying and owning a property in the Cayman Islands.

 Whilst there is no annual property tax in the Cayman Islands all property purchases by overseas buyers are subject to Stamp Duty at a rate of 7.5% (there are exemptions for Caymanian first time buyers).
 Stamp Duty is based on either the market value of the property or the purchase price minus the chattels’ value, whichever is the highest.
-Stamp Duty is a one off payment that is payable to the Cayman Islands Government within a 45 day period of the completion date.
+Stamp Duty is a one-off payment that is payable to the Cayman Islands Government within 45 days of the completion date.